Icche Ghuri

 Ichchhe Ghuri (English: Ship-borne) is the second album by the Bengali psychedelic rock band Shironamhin.
-G-Series released the album on 1 May 2006 in the Bangladesh.
+G-Series released the album on 1 May 2006 in Bangladesh.

 Background

 Ichchhe Ghuri, was 2nd album by Shironamhin released by the record label co.
 G-Series on 1 May 2006.

 Track listing

 Of the album's ten songs, five were written by Ziaur Rahman Zia, two were written by Farhan.
 Three were written by Tanzir Tuhin and Tusar.
+Various guest artists were also involved in the creation of this album with Jubaer from Purbo Poshchim on flutes, Tipu from Warfaze on percussion, Asad from Meghdol on keyboards, Faria on backing vocals and Pinu Sen Das on Tabla.